How to Install LeaderOS on Docker

 : Contains the Nginx configuration files.leaderos

-: Contains the LeaderOS software files.certbot
+: Contains the LeaderOS software files.docker-compose.yml

 : The main Docker Compose file for setting up the LeaderOS environment.